SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-06-a-new-start-using-octopress.markdown

 ---
 layout: post
-title: "A new start using Octopress"
+title: "A New Start Using Octopress"
 date: 2013-05-06 11:16
 comments: true
 categories: General